rjkviegas/course/apprenticeship_module_outlines.md

 * [Testing OO Relationships](https://diode.makersacademy.com/students/EdwardAndress/projects/975)
 * [Refactoring with OO](https://diode.makersacademy.com/students/EdwardAndress/projects/977)

-## Week 3
+## Module 5

-By the end of the week all developers can:
+By the end of the module all developers can:

 * Build a simple web app
 * Explain the basics of how the web works (e.g. request/response, HTTP, Client, Server, MVC...)